Sarrus1/sourcepawn-studio/docs/docs/features.md

 ### Events completions

 Opening the quotes in a call to `HookEvent`, `HookEventEx` or `UnhookEvent` will suggest all the known events with the game they belong to, as well as a description when available.
 To filter only a specific game, use the [`eventsGameName`](./configuration/generated_settings.md#eventsgamename) setting.
+Note that when specifying an `eventsGameName`, the generic events will still be included.

 <div align="center">
 ![events completions example animation](./features_img/events-completion-example-1.gif)